-- Suitable for universal approved restraining systems for use in this age category (universal retention systems are those fitted using the adult seat belt). - Move the passenger seat as far to rear as possible, as high as possible and always deactivate the airbag. - Suitable for retention systems using the "ISOFIX" anchors
+- U: Suitable for universal approved restraining systems for use in this age category (universal retention systems are those fitted using the adult seat belt). - \: Move the passenger seat as far to rear as possible, as high as possible and always deactivate the airbag. - L: Suitable for retention systems using the "ISOFIX" anchors.

 - When travelling, children must be secured in the vehicle with a restraint system suitable for age, weight and size. - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
-This could cause fatal injuries to the child!
-However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled $\Rightarrow$ page 44.
-"Deactivating airbags\" and move the seat to its highest position, in case it has this adjustment. - Read and always observe information and warnings concerning the use of child seats $\Rightarrow$ \!\times in "Safety notes on using child seats" on page 47.
+This could lead to a risk of potentially fatal injuries to the child!
+However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled => page 42, "Deactivating airbags\" and move the seat to its highest position, in case it has this adjustment. - Read and always observe information and warnings concerning the use of child seats $\Rightarrow$ page 45.